Working with Us

 £49,026 - £58,756 (Management Band 1 - SEO)

-The role provides opportunities for external engagement and collaborative working with other legislatures, institutions and stakeholders both in the UK and internationally.
+The role provides opportunities to work with other parliaments, institutions and stakeholders both in the UK and internationally.

 For more information, please view the job description.